microsoft/windows-containers-demos/django-poll-app/documentation/pollapp.md

 - An organization in Azure DevOps.
 - To have your source code stored in a version control system.
 ## Building an Azure DevOps Build Pipeline
-you can now create a build pipeline inside.
+You can now create a build pipeline inside.
 It’s where you will create builds to perform various tasks like compiling code, bringing in dependencies and more.
 - Linking a GitHub Repo to the Build Pipeline
 - Using existing source code for building the pipeline
 - Inspecting and Viewing the Build Pipeline in YAML